| |

 • 4 cups sugar, or to taste

 Wash, pit, and quarter peaches.
 Run peaches through the food mill.
 You’ll probably want to run the peels back through a couple of times to make sure you get all the pulp.
-Or you can follow the directions for pealing them on pickyourown.org Pour the peach pulp into a six-quart crock pot and stir in the cinnamon, cloves, and nutmeg.
+Or you can follow the directions for peeling them on pickyourown.org.
+Pour the peach pulp into a 6-quart crockpot and stir in the cinnamon, cloves, and nutmeg.
 Cook down until the peach butter is the desired thickness.
-I usually cook mine on low overnight. stir in sugar to taste, jar, and process in water bath canner.
+I usually cook mine on low overnight.
+Stir in sugar to taste, jar, and process in a water bath canner.

-I believe most fruit jam, jelly, and butters are processed for 10-15 minutes.
-I usually just turn my jars upside down for five minutes to sterilize the lid with the hot butter, and very rarely have one go “bad”.
+I believe most fruit jams, jelly, and butters are processed for 10-15 minutes.
+I usually turn my jars upside down for five minutes to sterilize the lid with the hot butter, and very rarely have one go “bad”.

 Enjoy!